 It is good practice to use a short image description rather than the standard default image title given by a camera or smart device; this helps Google and the other search bots better understand your image related to your website.
 So if your image description is titled standard-black-tshirt.jpg and you sell t-shirts on your website, you will rank better than if your image is titled IMG_2456.jpg.
 The same goes for audio, video, and document names.

 9. Ensure NAP (Name Address and Phone) are consistent

 Your business Name, Address, and Phone Number (known in SEO circles as your NAP) need to be consistent.
 Not just on your webpage but on every online directory, listing, and social media account you have control over.
 If your phone number is formatted (555) 555-5555, it needs to be that way across all listings and accounts.
 Same for business name formatting and street address formatting, down to the dashes and periods.
 Really.
 Search bots use this information to help verify your legitimacy as a business.
 It is crucial.
 Even the smallest deviation can be seen as a red flag and downrank your page.

 10. Optimize Images for fastest load time

-Page load time has become a deciding factor in Google’s algorithm for search and images are one of the most detrimental factors when it comes to page load times.
-By optimizing your images for intended display size, and then compressing you them you can cut page load times down by more than half.
+Page load time has become a deciding factor in Google’s algorithm for search, and images are one of the most detrimental factors for page load times.
+By optimizing your images for the intended display size and then compressing them, you can cut page load times down by more than half.
 If a page loads slow potential customers may end up going elsewhere.
-There are plenty of tools to optimize images after they have uploaded to your website however you can often get better results manually optimizing them.
-That is also a great time to properly title your images on export.
+There are plenty of tools to optimize images after they have been uploaded to your website; however you can often get better results manually optimizing them.
+That is also a great time to title your images on export properly.

 I write short easy to digest articles on SEO and website performance.
 My goal is to help clients better understand what it is SEOs do.